How To Do Sirsasana?

 2. Join your hands together: Come onto your knees from your Child’s Pose, join your fingers together, and place your forearms onto the ground.
 Your elbows must be shoulder-width apart.

-1. Holding and breathing in headstand: From full headstand, press into a hold for 10-15 breaths keeping your center of gravity, keeping your body balanced and aligned.
+7. Holding and breathing in headstand: From full headstand, press into a hold for 10-15 breaths, keeping your centre of gravity, keeping your body balanced and aligned.

 Slowly put your legs down one at a time, and come back down into Child’s Pose for some breaths.